adamzr2000/dlt-federation-kubernetes/README.md

 ./start_dlt_network.sh
 ```

+2. Joining the DLT Network

-2. Joint the DLT network from AD2
+To join the DLT network from a second node, execute:

 ```bash
 ./join_dlt_network.sh
 ```